Description of BEECHCRAFT 1900D

 The Beechcraft 1900D Beechliner is a 19-seat regional turboprop aircraft that is used to transport passengers on short-haul and conventional routes.
 While it is mainly used for group flights, it can also be used for cargo transport or medical evacuations (MEDEVAC).
 It is possible to fit six stretchers in the cabin.

-The fewer passengers on board, the greater its autonomy.
-With 18 or 19 passengers, the flight distance is about the same as between Paris and Nice or Paris and Toulouse.
+The fewer passengers on board, the greater its range.
+With 18 or 19 passengers, the flight distance is roughly equivalent to a route between Paris and Nice or Paris and Toulouse.
 With 14 passengers, you can reach Gdansk or Prague, and with 9 passengers, a flight between Paris and Split becomes possible.

-The initial A version, developed in the early 1980s, was only produced in triplicate and is currently serving Bolivia.
+The original A version, developed in the early 1980s, was produced in only three examples, currently in service with Bolivia.

-The Beechcraft 1900D has been the most commercialized model since 1991.
-It addresses the problem that the Model C had of not allowing passengers to stand upright in the aircraft.
-The cabins were indeed too small (1m45 high) so the fuselage had to be enlarged.
+The Beechcraft 1900D has been the most commercially successful model since 1991.
+It has the advantage over the C model as it allows passengers to stand in the aircraft.
+That model was identified as having too little space in the cabins (just 1.45 m high), so the fuselage was enlarged.

-Production of the Beechcraft 1900D stopped in 2002 but there is still a lot of demand on the market.
+Production on the Beechcraft 1900D stopped in 2002 but the aircraft is still highly in demand on the market.